jasonmar/BigQueryHiveORCLoader/README.md

 ### Partition Column

+Column to be used as BigQuery partition column.

 Specified by `--partitionColumn` command-line argument.

-This specifies the name of the column that will be used as BigQuery partition column.
-If the Hive column is not a string with format YYYY-MM-DD, a partition format must also be specified to indicate to the utility how to convert the column to a date.
+If the Hive column is not a string with format `YYYY-MM-DD`, a partition format must also be specified to indicate to the utility how to convert the column to a date.

 ### Partition Column Formats

+Format strings to be used to parse Hive partition column values as date.

 Provided by `--partColFormats` command-line argument followed by comma separated key/value pairs.
 Quoting is recommended but not required.